 Rajkot is famous as the capital of the former state of Saurashtra.
-Rajkot, though no more a capital, has always had a glorious past and still is a favourite tourist spot due to the historic remains from the British era and also the hospitality of the Rajkot people.
+Rajkot, though no more a capital, has always had a glorious past and still is a favourite tourist spot due to the historic remains from the British era and the hospitality of the Rajkot people.

-The Watson Museum, the Lang Library, the Cannaught Hall, the Rajkumar College, Kaba Gandhi no Delo, Rashtriyashala, Khambhalida Caves, Virpur, Tankara are some of the important places of Rajkot to visit.
+The Watson Museum, the Lang Library, the Connaught Hall, the Rajkumar College, Kaba Gandhi no Delo, Rashtriya Shala, Khambhalida Caves, Virpur and Tankara are some of the important places of Rajkot to visit.
 Natural parks like the Rampara Wildlife Sanctuary, Dasda and Bajana are also worth experiencing.
 Places like Jetpur, Bangdi Bazaar offer a total different experience altogether.
-To experience the Kathiawari hospitality of Rajkot people and to get a glimpse of a place which was so important in the pre-Independence era one definitely needs to visit Rajkot.
+To experience the Kathiawari hospitality of Rajkot people and to get a glimpse of a place which was so important in the pre-independence era, one definitely needs to visit Rajkot.

-During the Nawabs' Reign
+During The Nawabs' Reign

-In1720AD.
-Rajkot was conquered by Masum Khan, an official of the ruler of Junagadh.
-He renamed the city as Masumabad and in 1722AD.
-The city was fortified, with an 8 feet thick wall and eight gates which were all decorated with iron projections.
+In 1720 AD, Rajkot was conquered by Masum Khan, an official of the ruler of Junagadh.
+He renamed the city as Masumabad.
+And in 1722 AD, the city was fortified, with an 8-feet-thick wall and eight gates which were all decorated with iron projections.
 Only the eighth gate called the Khadki Naka was without any spikes and its was meant to protect the Nakhlank Temple.
-Bedi Naka and Rayka Naka are the two gates that still survive, and they were later renovated by the British and converted into three storied clock towers.
+Bedi Naka and Rayka Naka are the two gates that still survive and they were later renovated by the British and converted into three-storeyed clock towers.

-During the British Rule Rajkot saw the development in the fields of art, culture and education.
-Many important buildings like the Rajkumar College, the Watson Museum, the Lang Library, the Cannaught Hall and a Masonic Lodge (first meeting place for the masons) were constructed during this time.
-Rajkot under the British patronage, also became an important education center and gradually produced those intellectuals who ultimately led India in the freedom struggle.
+During the British rule, Rajkot saw the development in the fields of art, culture and education.
+Many important buildings like the Rajkumar College, the Watson Museum, the Lang Library, the Connaught Hall and a Masonic Lodge (first meeting place for the masons) were constructed during this time.
+Rajkot, under the British patronage, also became an important education centre and gradually produced those intellectuals who ultimately led India in the freedom struggle.

-Gandhiji's Association with Rajkot
+Gandhiji's Association With Rajkot

 Rajkot is a multicultural city with people from all parts of India settling here.
 The people of Rajkot are distinctly distinguishable because of their carefree attitude and joyous nature.
-For these characteristics of the people, Rajkot has got the name of ‘Rangilo Rajkot’.
+For these characteristics of the people, Rajkot has got the name of Rangilo Rajkot.
 These zestful people of Rajkot are famous for their Kathiawari hospitality.
 People here are mainly vegetarian.
 Ladies here extensively use jewellery to adorn themselves.